Proton Pass Business Review 2026: Password Management & Secure Documentation for Small Business

 Protect: End-to-end encryption, multi-factor authentication, password generation, and secure sharing provide comprehensive protective measures.
 Proton Sentinel adds AI-powered account protection against takeover attempts.

-Recover: Emergency access features, account recovery procedures, and business continuity capabilities ensure organizations maintain access during security incidents while preserving security standards.
+Recover: Emergency access features, account recovery procedures, and business continuity capabilities ensure organizations maintain access during security incidents.

 Implementation Analysis